Why is Green Tea the most widely consumed beverage in the world, second only to water itself? And considered a superfood?

 8. Green Tea Transformed British Culture

-In Britain, tea rapidly replaced much of the beer, ale and alcohol consumption with a beverage that was actually good for you.
-The British were transformed from an aggressive, meat and bear drinking mass to a more gentle, civilized people.
+In Britain, tea rapidly replaced much of the beer, ale, and alcohol consumption with a beverage that was good for you.
+The British were transformed from an aggressive, meat and beer-drinking mass to a more gentle, civilized people.

-For the lower class of Britain, tea breaks made life bearable - the tea gave them energy and a lift of spirits which other beverages could not.
-They spent HALF their food budget on tea (and sugar to put in it) for good reason.
+For the lower class of Britain, tea breaks made life bearable – the tea gave them energy and a lift of spirits that other beverages could not.
+They spent HALF of their food budget on tea (and sugar to put in it) for good reason.

-For Americans, tea is a reminder of the Boston Tea Party, a key event in the the American Revolution.
-Americans resisted the taxation by the British of tea and other goods without representation.
-This resistance was symbolized by throwing a shipload of black tea into the Boston harbour.
+For Americans, tea is a reminder of the Boston Tea Party, a key event in the American Revolution.
+Americans resisted taxation by the British of tea and other goods without representation.
+This resistance was symbolized by throwing a shipload of black tea into the Boston harbor.